March 18, 2020 By College Ave Student Loans

 How to Lower Student Loan Payments and Reduce Overall Costs

 It’s no secret going to college can be expensive, and students are often faced with finding alternative ways to pay for it.
 As a result, it’s common for students to end up with federal or private student loans – or some combination of both.

-The reality is that at a specific point in time, like when shopping for a student loan, a borrower can’t do much to change the interest rate they are offered by the lender.
-But there are things a borrower can control to reduce the total cost of their debt.
+The reality is that at a specific point in time, like when shopping for a student loan, a borrower can’t do much to change the interest rate they are offered by the lender whether it’s a fixed or variable interest rate, which can affect the total cost of the loan and your monthly payments.

-Here are four tips – and a bonus one – on how to reduce the cost of your student loan.
+Here are six tips on how to reduce the cost of your student loan.

-Most lenders give you the option to sign up for automatic payments, and in return, you receive an interest rate reduction, which is typically 0.25%.
+Most lenders, such as College Ave, give you the option to sign up for automatic payments, and in return, you receive a student loan interest rate reduction, which is typically 0.25%.
 This is a very easy way to reduce the cost of your loan, and it makes your life easier as you don’t need to take the time to make a payment every month – or worry about missing one.